robfatland/serverless/azure/tutorial.md

 <BR><BR>

 This concludes the creation of an Azure Function using the Azure portal.
-While the Azure Function is not terribly inspiring we have accomplished two things:
+The last thing to do is select your Azure Function and Delete it.

+***Accomplished***

-We established a "Portal view" of the cloud resource creation process;
+- Experience with the browser/portal path to cloud resource creation
-and we have done some navigation of the Azure cloud via a web browser.
+- Navigated the Azure cloud
+- Introduction to ephemeral cloud thinking: Lasting for a very short time (while we experiment/learn)

-## 3 Aside on templates and code
+## 3 On templates and code

 In the portal Overview of the Azure Function at the far upper right is a hyperlink